 Once you begin contributing to your FSA, your funds are available for distribution right away.

 Of course, there are some drawbacks to this type of health savings plan.
 A few of the main disadvantages include:

 Yearly contribution limitations

-If you tend to have high medical costs each year, you’ll need to be aware of the FSA contribution limits ($3,050 per year) and rollover limits ($610 per year, if your employer offers this option).
+If you tend to have high medical costs each year, you’ll need to be aware of the FSA contribution limits ($3,200 per year, according to the IRS) and rollover limits ($640 per year, if your employer offers this option).
 If your expenses are typically higher, it may make sense to research an additional or separate health care savings plan, like an HSA (Health Savings Account).